Nao Takasugi: Public service

 After the City of Oxnard turned down his efforts to get a new sign for his family's market, Takasugi felt the city needed someone with a head for business to cut through the bureaucracy and decided to run for the City Council and won a four-year term in his first election in 1976.
 He was reelected to the council in 1980 and then was elected Mayor of Oxnard in 1982.
 Takasugi won re-election as Mayor four more times before winning election to the Assembly.

 Takasugi won election to the California State Assembly in 1992, then becoming the only Asian American in the legislature at that time.
 A moderate, he succeeded conservative icon Tom McClintock in the Ventura County based 37th district (formerly the 36th).
 He won easy reelection in 1994 and 1996 but term limits prevented him from running again in 1998.

 In the year 2000 Takasugi ran for a seat on the board of the Oxnard Harbor District and won.
 He remained in the position until retiring in 2008.

 Later life

+Takasugi's gravestone at Ivy Lawn Cemetery, Ventura, California.

 In his final year in the Assembly at the age of 76, Takasugi suffered a heart attack while jogging outside his Sacramento apartment near the California State Capitol.

 The Takasugi family was featured in the book "The Greatest Generation" by Tom Brokaw.
 During his interview with Brokaw, Nao Takasugi said "I find that I am compelled to remember the best – not the worst – of that time.
 To focus not on the grave deprivation of rights which beset us all, but rather on the countless shining moments of virtue that emerged from the shadows of that dark hour".

 At the age of 87, Takasugi died of complications from a stroke on November 19, 2009, at 8:20 P.M. at St. John's Regional Medical Center in Oxnard.
 He was survived by his wife of 57 years, Judy.